 If you would like to apply to one of our programmes and have not yet started your application, you can find all information about the courses themselves, entry requirements and selection criteria, and full instructions on how to apply on the Graduate Admissions pages for the MPP and MSc.
 If you cannot find the answer to your question online, feel free to email the Admissions Team at firstname.lastname@example.org.

-Admissions for entry in September 2022 are currently open, and the deadline is Friday 6 January 2023 at noon (UK time).
+Admissions for entry in September 2024 are open from Friday 1 September 2023 until Friday 5 January 2024 at 12:00 noon (UK time).
 However, we would strongly encourage all applications to submit their applications as early as possible before the deadline.